martgil/numb-sms-api/README.md

 Numb SMS API is a free SMS API for sending text messages.

->Note: Only philippine mobile number is currently supported.
+>Note: Only the philippine mobile number is currently supported.

 Link to the API: https://numb-sms.herokuapp.com